realtime-framework/StorageReactNativeTodo/README.md

-## Realtime Cloud Storage Todo example for React Native (iOS)
+## Realtime Cloud Storage Todo example for React Native (iOS/Android)
-This example uses the Realtime Cloud Storage iOS React Native SDK to save and retrieve todo lists from the cloud.
+This example uses the Realtime Cloud Storage React Native SDKs to save and retrieve todo lists from the cloud.
 This sample can be used with the other Realtime Todo samples, including the [on-line example](http://storage-public.realtime.co/samples/todo-lbl/index.html#/).

 Data will be synced in real-time between devices.